How to Generate Real Estate Leads From Estate Sales (2026): The System That Actually Wins Listings

 Estate sale leads vs. other lead sources

-Estate sale leads cost less and convert higher than paid internet leads, but they take longer to mature and require relationship-building.
-The right move isn't either-or — it's adding estate sale lead gen as the high-margin, low-competition layer underneath whatever you're already doing.
+Estate sale leads cost less and convert higher than paid internet leads, but they take longer to mature and lean on relationship-building.
+The right move isn't either-or; it's adding estate sale lead gen as the high-margin, low-competition layer underneath whatever you already run.

 Don't replace what's working.
-Layer estate sale lead gen underneath it as the low-cost, low-competition foundation that compounds while everyone else burns ad budget fighting over the same leads.
-The agents quietly dominating listing volume in markets like mine aren't doing one thing — they're running the channel nobody else has the patience for.
+Layer estate sale lead gen underneath it as the low-cost, low-competition foundation that compounds while everyone else burns ad budget fighting over the same names.
+The same logic applies to other overlooked sellers, from tired landlords to the wider mix of real estate lead generation channels.
+Estate sales are simply the one nobody else has the patience for.

 Your 30-day estate sale lead plan

 If you've read this far, you're not the agent who forgets this in a week.
-Here's exactly what to do over the next 30 days — no overthinking.
+Here is exactly what to do over the next 30 days, no overthinking.

-- Week 1: Build your list of 8–12 active estate liquidators in your zip codes using EstateSales.NET and EstateSales.org.
-Identify which counties publish probate filings online.
+- Week 1: build your list of 8 to 12 active estate liquidators in your zip codes using EstateSales.NET and EstateSales.org, and identify which counties publish probate filings online.

-- Week 2: Attend two estate sales in person.
-Observe, be friendly, take note of which companies run the most volume.
+- Week 2: attend two estate sales in person.
+Observe, be friendly, and note which companies run the most volume.

-- Week 3: Reach out to your top 3 liquidators with a give-first message.
-Set up your CRM source-tagging field and your one-page "estate home overview" handout.
+- Week 3: reach out to your top three liquidators with a give-first message, and set up your CRM source-tagging field and a one-page estate home overview handout.

-- Week 4: Refer your first client to a liquidator.
-Pull your first batch of probate filings.
-Schedule a 3–4 week check-in cadence and put it on the calendar.
+- Week 4: refer your first client to a liquidator, pull your first batch of probate filings, and put a 3 to 4 week check-in cadence on the calendar.

 Then the hard part: do it consistently for 12 months without quitting.
-That's the whole game.
-Most agents won't.
+That's the whole game, and most agents won't.
 The ones who do will own a lead source their competition doesn't even know exists.

 Frequently asked questions